layilin/SP23-33852/_annotations/book1_draft2.md

 32.453 moon must blunt her horns.
 The pointed ends of the crescent moon are sometimes referred to as its horns.
 Grainger thus means that six moons or months must pass.

 33.459 alien.
-Belonging to another person, place, or family; not of one's own; from elsewhere, foreign.
+Belonging to another person, place, or family; from elsewhere, foreign.

 33.472 stern Neptune.
 Roman god of the sea.

 34.483 from Aries to the Bull.
-Aries is the first sign of the zodiac; the sun enters it in mid-March and exits in mid-April.
-The "Bull" refers to the zodiacal sign of Taurus, which is the second sign of the zodiac; the sun enters in in mid-April and exits in mid-May.
+Aries is the first sign of the zodiac; the sun enters it in mid-March and exits it in mid-April.
+The Bull refers to the zodiacal sign of Taurus, which is the second sign of the zodiac; the sun enters it in mid-April and exits it in mid-May.

 34.484 the Virgin his hot beams inflame.
-The "Virgin" names Virgo, the sixth sign of the zodiac; the sun enters it in mid-August and exits in mid-September.
+The Virgin names Virgo, the sixth sign of the zodiac; the sun enters it in mid-August and exits it in mid-September.

 34.488 wondering daughters of the main.
 Sea nymphs.
 Chiefly used in poetry, "main" denotes the ocean.

 34.489 ere Libra weigh the year.
-Libra is the seventh sign of the zodiac; it enters the sun in mid-September and exits in mid-October.
+Libra is the seventh sign of the zodiac; the sun enters it in mid-September and exits it in mid-October.

 34.495 Unfailing herbage to thy toiling herds.
 Cane stalks often provided cattle with feed.